SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 // TODO:  A sample needs to be built to verify/test this (RC2)

-Besides the channels defined by using `EnableBinding` attribute, Streams lets applications send messages to dynamically bound destinations.
+Besides the channels defined by using `EnableBinding` attribute, Stream lets applications send messages to dynamically bound destinations.
 This is useful, for example, when the target destination needs to be determined at runtime.
 Applications can do so by using the `BinderAwareChannelResolver` bean, registered automatically by the `@EnableBinding` annotation.